-Sleep Study for Sleep Apnea Testing in Foley & Daphne, AL
+Sleep Study for Sleep Apnea Testing in Foley, AL

 What is a sleep study?

 A sleep study, also known as polysomnography, is a test that evaluates a patient to diagnose obstructive sleep apnea.
 Sleep apnea testing provides valuable information to your sleep doctor about the severity of your condition, such as how many times you stop breathing in your sleep.
 Information gathered during a sleep study test will allow your physician to tailor a treatment plan that addresses the underlying causes of your sleep apnea.